AnggaR96s/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.